What is a Manuscript?

 Are blank pages appearing after converting the document to a PDF?

 Press Ctrl + * to view all paragraph marks and hidden format icons.
 View wherever pauses appear.
-It often helps if you insert breaks or place them differently.
-Therefore, use the different options available for page and section breaks.
-From our point of view this is the only way to solve the problem.
+It often helps if you insert page breaks manually, or rearrange existing ones.
+Play around with the different options available for page and section breaks.
+This is the only way to solve the problem that we’re aware of at present.
 If any readers have tips or good comments we’d be happy to receive them!